 In May 2018, the Company executed operating and maintenance agreements for certain services, to facilitate the development and thus bring Origin 1 to the condition necessary for its intended use, commencing in different periods between July 2018 and September 2019, and all generally for five-year periods.
 The agreements are generally automatically extended for one-year periods thereafter.
 The agreements include annual fixed payments subject to escalation clauses at the beginning of each calendar year, as defined in the agreement.
 The minimum fixed payments are \$0.4 million (in Canadian dollars) per year over the fixed term.
 Certain of the agreements include quantities that are based on volumes, as defined in the applicable agreements.
 The Company is also responsible for applicable taxes under these agreements.
-During the three months ended June 30, 2021 and 2020, the total amount capitalized into Property, Plant and Equipment, Net under the agreement was \$0.1 million.
+During the three months ended March 31, 2022 and 2021, the total amount capitalized into Property, Plant and Equipment, Net under the agreement was \$0.1 million.

-In May 2019, the Company also concurrently executed a take-or-pay steam supply agreement commencing by October 1, 2019, through December 31, 2022, whereby the Company will receive up to 25% for the first year and 50% thereafter of the steam generated, up to 140,000 MMBtus per year.
+In May 2019, the Company also concurrently executed a take-or-pay steam supply agreement commencing by October 1, 2019, through December 31, 2022, whereby the Company will receive up to 25% for the first year and 50% thereafter of the steam generated, up to 140,000 MMBTUs per year.
 The price paid for the steam is based on a fixed amount plus the supplier's cost of natural gas, as defined in the agreement.
-During the three months ended June 30, 2021 and 2020, the total amount capitalized into Property, Plant and Equipment, Net under the agreement was \$0.1 million.
+During the three months ended March 31, 2022 and 2021, the total amount capitalized into Property, Plant and Equipment, Net under the agreement was \$0.1 million.

-In May 2018, the Company entered into a joint development agreement (the "JDA") with a stockholder to evaluate alternative uses for one of the Company's products.
-The term of the JDA is the later of (i) three years from the JDA effective date and (ii) the final expected development program completion date as specified in the JDA.
-There were no expenses under this agreement for the three months ended June 30, 2021 or 2020.
+In May 2018, the Company entered into a joint development agreement (the "JDA") with a legacy stockholder to evaluate alternative uses for one of the Company's products.
+The term of the JDA is the later of (i) 3 years from the JDA effective date and (ii) the final expected development program completion date as specified in the JDA.
+There were no expenses under this agreement for the three months ended March 31, 2022 or 2021.